-Study finds that people with cystic fibrosis who live in deprived areas have worse healthJanuary 29th, 2013 in Diseases, Conditions, Syndromes /
+Study finds that people with cystic fibrosis who live in deprived areas have worse healthJanuary 29, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A study by the University of Liverpool has found that people with Cystic Fibrosis (CF) who live in deprived areas have worse growth and lung function than people living in more advantaged areas.

 Researchers at the University of Liverpool examined the medical records of more than 9,000 cystic fibrosis patients under 40 years old, from 1996 to 2009.
 They found that children and adults with CF who lived in the most disadvantaged areas in the UK had lower weight, height and Body Mass Index (BMI) than those from more affluent areas.